TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 **Idea:**
 - Since each row is sorted:
-  * For each row â†’ do binary search.
+  * For each row → do binary search.

 **Steps:**
 - For each row: